VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 {{< /details >}}

 And for those that know what they're looking at, this is pretty basic.
-The problem is a lot of users would feel totally overwhelemd by this.
-The idea of reading though the [rysnc man page](https://man.archlinux.org/man/rsync.1.en) alone would make many people run away.
+The problem is, a lot of users would feel totally overwhelmed by this.
+The idea of reading through the [rysnc man page](https://man.archlinux.org/man/rsync.1.en) alone would make many people run away.
 So, one option is to just make application specific software that provides a nice GUI.
 And sure, that works.
-The problem is that prevents people from being able to do some of the more complex operations, dosen't allow for convient triggering (for example, I could put this script on a [Systemd timer](https://wiki.archlinux.org/title/Systemd/Timers) or have it trigger as soon as it dectects that my removable media has been inserted).
+The problem is that prevents people from being able to do some of the more complex operations, doesn't allow for convenient triggering (for example, I could put this script on a [Systemd timer](https://wiki.archlinux.org/title/Systemd/Timers) or have it trigger as soon as it detects that my removable media has been inserted).

 But there's a lot more than backups at stake.
-There are a suprising number of people out there whose entire job could be replaced by a 100 line python script, espically if you use OpenCV or Tensorflow.
+There are a surprising number of people out there whose entire job could be replaced by a 100 line python script, especially if you use OpenCV or TensorFlow.
 These people could be doing something much more meaningful with their lives.

 The problem isn't that the tools don't exist to do this automation, it's that a lot of people *don't know* they exist and that they don't have the skills to apply them.